italocampos/colorido/README.md

 print(
-    'The sun rules the {day} and the moon rules the {night}.'.format( day=color.yellow('day', bg='white')
+    'The sun rules the {day} and the moon rules the {night}.'.format( day=color.yellow('day', bg='white'),
         night=color.blue('night', bg='black'),
     )
 )
 ```

-The available colors are the same eight available to the text colors.
-We're
+The available background colors are the same eight available in the foreground
-going to place a list with these color options below:
+text colors.
+Below you have a list with the color options:

 | Background color | Parameter   |
 | ---------------- | ----------- |